anchore/anchore-charts/stable/enterprise/README.md

 - **Major Chart Version Change (e.g., v0.1.2 -> v1.0.0)**: Signifies an incompatible breaking change that necessitates manual intervention, such as updates to your values file or data migrations.
 - **Minor Chart Version Change (e.g., v0.1.2 -> v0.2.0)**: Indicates a significant change to the deployment that does not require manual intervention.
 - **Patch Chart Version Change (e.g., v0.1.2 -> v0.1.3)**: Indicates a backwards-compatible bug fix or documentation update.

+### v1.0.0

+- This is a stable release of the Anchore Enterprise Helm chart and is recommended for production deployments.
+- Deploys Anchore Enterprise v4.9.3.
+- This version of the chart is required for the migration from the anchore-engine chart, and is a pre-requisite for Anchore Enterprise 5.0.

 ### v0.x.x